 I hear: “I find insulting people invigorating.”

 Why on earth would anyone think that being rude is going to produce advantageous results?
 Is there really a widely-held, asinine belief that people respond positively to ridicule from complete strangers?
-Baffling.
+Baffling and a total dating turn-off.

 This is the adulthood modification of throwing a rock at someone in elementary school.
 At the risk of reiterating the painfully obvious: insults and injuries are not widely accepted forms of flirtation and should really be avoided.